DynamicsUFPR/recurrence-microstates-python/README.md

 lam = rma.laminarity(x, threshold)
 ```

-Disorder is also computed from a trajectory, but with other configurations to set:
+Disorder is also computed from a trajectory:
 ```python
 import numpy as np
 import recurrence_microstates as rma